usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/migration/scan-to-appliance.rst

 You can create an appliance template from a scan.
 Once you create an appliance template packages and files that are known will be listed under ``OS profile``, while "unknown" packages and files will be listed under ``MySoftware``.

+.. warning:: This is only supported for Linux based source instances.

 To create an appliance template from a scan:

 From the Migration tab: